 The updated (2016) version of the walk guide is available for purchase at £2 plus £1 p&p - the printed guide is on glossy A3 paper and folds down to a useful A5 size for the rucksack or map pocket.
 A downloadable version is available by clicking on this text.

 The Original Simon Evans Way Guide is a booklet with detailed instructions, (now a little out of date), maps and colour drawings by local artist John Tuck, examples are shown on this page.
-Just a few copies remain for sale.
-It is available for £2 from the Discovery Centre in Craven Arms.

 You can also purchase either version of the guide for £2 plus postage from CMFA by clicking "Contact us" below or you can purchase the 2 versions for £5 including postage whilst stocks of the old booklet last.